airqo-platform/AirQo-api/src/device-registry/docs/PAGINATION.md

 # Device Registry API Pagination Guide

-This guide explains how to work with paginated responses from the Device Registry API's listing endpoints (e.g., `/api/v2/devices`, `/api/v2/devices/sites`, `/api/v2/devices/cohorts`).
+This guide explains how to work with paginated and sorted responses from the Device Registry API's listing endpoints (e.g., `/api/v2/devices`, `/api/v2/devices/sites`, `/api/v2/devices/cohorts`).

 ## 1. Overview

-All `GET` endpoints that return a list of items now support standardized `skip` and `limit` pagination.
+All `GET` endpoints that return a list of items now support standardized pagination (`skip`, `limit`) and sorting (`sortBy`, `order`).
 The response for these endpoints includes a `meta` object that provides all the necessary information to navigate through the entire dataset.

 ## 2. Request Parameters